celsiusnarhwal/3515.games/docs/games/cah.md

 1. This happens if the game completes a full cycle through the turn order during which *no one* moves within the time limit.
-2. Specifically, you have eight hours to wrap things up or 3515.games will close the curtain for you.
+2. Specifically, you have four hours to wrap things up or 3515.games will close the curtain for you.